-In particular, as an organisation we are committed to ensuring:
+As an organization, we are committed to ensuring:

-- children's and young people's rights to care and protection from harm in any form are firmly upheld as outlined within United Nations Convention on the Rights of the Child (UNCRC) - adult learners' personal interests, dignity and care, protection from harm are safeguarded: - we fulfil our legislative duties related to safeguarding, including child protection; - the interests of all Education Scotland staff are safeguarded as they go about their work and engage with learners of all ages; and - all staff within Education Scotland, including Corporate Services personnel, are suitably trained in how to respond to safeguarding matters.
+- children's and young people's rights to care and protection from harm in any form are firmly upheld as outlined within The United Nations Convention on the Rights of the Child (UNCRC); - adult learners' personal interests, dignity and care, protection from harm are safeguarded; - we fulfil our legislative duties related to safeguarding, including child protection; - the interests of all Education Scotland staff are safeguarded as they engage with learners of all ages; and - all staff within Education Scotland, including Corporate Services personnel, are suitably trained in how to respond to safeguarding matters.

-Safeguarding Policy
+Safeguarding and Child Protection Policy

-This policy provides the framework within which Education Scotland staff, individually and collectively, can understand their responsibilities in relation to safeguarding/child protection and promoting the welfare of children (1) and protected adults (2).
+This policy provides the framework within which Education Scotland staff, individually and collectively, can understand their responsibilities in relation to safeguarding, child protection and promoting the welfare of children (1) and protected adults (2).

-- 1. Differing legal definitions of the age of a 'child' can be confusing.
+1. Differing legal definitions of the age of a 'child' can be confusing.
 The priority is to ensure that a vulnerable young person who is or may be at risk of harm is offered support and protection.
-References within this policy to children are intended to refer to children and young people up to the age of 18 years. - 2.
-A protected adult is defined as an individual aged 16 or over who is provided with (and thus receives) a type of care, support or welfare service.
-Protected adult is therefore a service base d definition and avoids labelling adults on the basis of them having a specific condition or disability.
+References within this policy to children are intended to refer to children and young people up to the age of 18 years.

+2. A protected adult is defined as an individual aged 16 or over who is provided with (and thus receives) a type of care, support or welfare service.
+Protected adult is therefore a service-based definition and avoids labelling adults on the basis of them having a specific condition or disability.

-What do we mean by Child Protection and Safeguarding?
+What Do We Mean by Safeguarding and Child Protection?